Ah, protein, the lifeblood of the fitness industry.

 To keep it straightforward let’s, use a 150 lb male as an example.

-Firstly, to work out what 0.8g per pound of his 150 lb body weight is we need to do a simple calculation: 150 x 0.8 = 120
+Firstly, to work out what 0.8g per pound of his 150 lb body weight is we need to do the following calculation: 150 x 0.8 this gives us 120.

-The 120 is the daily protein gram allowance our 150 lb guy wants to shoot for.
+This 120 is the daily protein gram allowance our 150 lb guy wants to shoot for.

-To work out this in calories we just need to multiply his daily protein gram allowance 120 by 4 - 120 x 4 = 480 (4 is the number of calories per gram of protein).
+To work out what this is in calories we just need to multiply his daily protein gram allowance 120 by 4* - 120 x 4 = 480 *(4 is the number of calories per gram of protein)

 The answer to this question really depends on who you ask, the supplement industry is a big money business so you’ll always find someone who will tell you it’s a must.
 In my opinion, protein supplements are optional as they are not essential to your overall success.